Acer Laptop

 Carefully pry up and remove the bottom case.

-Once the bottom case was removed, you can get access to the internal components of the Aspire V13 V3-371.
+Once the bottom case is removed, you can get access to the internal components of the Aspire V13 V3-371.

-There are some Shock-absorbing sponges on the bottom case to protect battery and SSD.
+There are some Shock-absorbing sponges on the bottom case to protect the battery and SSD.

 Remove two screws securing the battery.